Universities Central Council on Admissions: History

 UCCA was created in response to concerns during the 1950s that the increase in university applications was unmanageable using the systems then in place, where each student applied individually to as many institutions as they chose.
 This concern led to the Committee of Vice Chancellors and Principals (CVCP) setting up an ad-hoc committee in 1957 to review the matter; this committee in its Third Report of January 1961 recommended the setting up of a central agency, which subsequently became known as UCCA.
 Its First and Second Reports had already made a number of recommendations aimed at harmonising admissions procedures across different universities.

 The name UCCA referred originally to the management board (the Central Council) overseeing the new process, but soon came to refer to the organisation responsible for its day-to-day operation.
-With Ronald Kay as its chief executive, this was based initially in London, and moved to Cheltenham, Gloucestershire in 1968.
+With Ronald Kay as its chief executive, this was based initially in London at 29 Tavistock Square, in premises of the University of London, and moved to Cheltenham, Gloucestershire in 1968.
+UCCA was planned to start by October 1963.
 The new scheme had a pilot year handling a subset of applications for entry in 1963, and its first full year of operation handled admissions for 1964.
+The first year in 1963 was only for engineering and technical departments, with all departments from October 1964.

+People

+Assistance at the start came from Prof H.R.
+Pitt, Professor of Maths at the University of Nottingham and Mr A Plumb, the University of Nottingham registrar, with Prof L.C.
+Sykes, Professor of French at the University of Leicester.
+Students could apply to four universities.

+The chairman was John Fulton, Baron Fulton, the Vice Chancellor of the University of Sussex.
+Also on the committee was Geoffrey Templeman, the registrar of the University of Birmingham from 1955, and later the chairman for six years in the late 1960s.

+Antecendents

 The scheme was essentially a collaborative venture between independent universities, and membership was voluntary.
 Most English universities joined from the start.
+The scheme didn't include medical and dental schools at London, Aberdeen, Glasgow, St Andrews or any university departments at Belfast - individual applications for these university departments had to be made.
+Belfast had around 90% of all Northern Ireland applicants, so Belfast didn't need to join, at first.

-Oxford and Cambridge joined (with slightly modified procedures) for the 1966 entry; the London medical and dental schools, as well as Belfast and Stirling for 1967.
+Oxford and Cambridge joined (with slightly modified procedures) for the 1966 entry; Belfast joined in 1966; the London medical and dental schools, as well as Stirling for 1967.
 By 1968 the office was handling 592,000 applications from 110,400 candidates to 80 institutions.

+Technology

 Initially, processing of applications was carried out using punched card technology.
 In 1964, UCCA started using the services of a computer bureau with a Univac machine; in 1967 it installed its own Univac computer.
+70,000 applications had been made in 1955, with 190,000 applications in 1961 - for about 100,000 places.